andgineer/sorokin.engineer/README.md

 My personal blog [sorokin.engineer](http://sorokin.engineer)

-You do not need local Jekyll installation if you just change file and put it on github.
+You do not need local Jekyll installation if you just change files and push to GitHub.

-But it always usefull to check it locally before publishing.
+But it's always useful to check it locally before publishing.

-In that case you have to install Jekyll and plugins for github pages (the plugins are listed in `Gemfile`).
+In that case you have to install Jekyll and plugins for GitHub Pages (the plugins are listed in `Gemfile`).

 ## Linux (Ubuntu)

 [Install rbenv](https://github.com/rbenv/rbenv#installing-ruby-versions)

-Add `/home/<your user name>/.rbenv/bin:` into `PATH` (`~/.bashrc`). and add `eval "$(rbenv init -)"` after this line in `~/.bashrc`.
+Add `/home/<your user name>/.rbenv/bin:` to `PATH` (`~/.bashrc`) and add `eval "$(rbenv init -)"` after this line in `~/.bashrc`.

     sudo apt-get install ruby-dev build-essential libssl-dev libreadline-dev zlib1g-dev rbenv install 2.5.7